evkx/evkx.github.io/content/models/mg/cyberster/Cyberster_AWD_Long_Range/_index.md

 ### Sound system

-One type of sound system is available for the MG Cyberster AWD Long Range.
+The MG Cyberster AWD Long Range comes equipped with one sound system option:

-- With the Bose Sound System, you get six speakers with a max system output of 300 watts.
+- **Bose Sound System**: This system features six speakers and delivers a maximum output of 300 watts.

-The model has 1 USB-C connections as standard.
+Additionally, the model includes 1 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights